Will Alves

-William Thomas Alves (born 4 May 2005) is an English professional footballer who plays as a winger or attacking midfielder for club Huddersfield Town, on loan from club Leicester City.
+William Thomas Alves (born 4 May 2005) is an English professional footballer who plays as a winger or attacking midfielder for club Leicester City.

 Club career

 Alves joined Leicester City at under-9s level and progressed through the Academy before making his senior debut at age 16.
 On 8 January 2022, Alves made his professional club debut for Leicester as an 86th minute substitute for Ademola Lookman during a 4–1 win against Watford in the third round of the FA Cup.

 On 21 December 2022, Alves suffered a torn ACL in the second half of extra time in a 3–1 win over Wolverhampton Wanderers in the FA Youth Cup.
 The injury was caused by a foul from Caden Voice and caused a public outcry.
 Leicester manager Brendan Rodgers called the challenge "one of the worst I have seen".

 Alves returned to the U21 team on 3 November 2023, scoring in a 2–2 draw against Newcastle that was later abandoned.

 He followed this by playing the first half in a EFL Trophy match against Fleetwood Town that finished in a 4–0 defeat on 7 November.

 In August 2024, Alves signed a new four-year contract for the club.
 Alves made his Premier League debut as a substitute in the 2–0 defeat to Manchester City on 29 December 2024.

 On 3 February 2025, Alves moved to Championship side Cardiff City on loan for the rest of the season.
 He made his club debut for Cardiff on 8 February in a FA Cup match against Stoke City.
 The match was 3–3 before going to penalties, which Cardiff won 4–2.
 He made his league debut on 11 February in a 2–1 defeat to Portsmouth.
 He scored his first goal in a 2–2 draw with Preston North End on 8 April.

 On September 1, 2025, Alves moved to EFL League One side Huddersfield Town on loan for the rest of the season.